MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 # Italian Neo Realism

+"The film industry in Italy was supported by Mussolini for propaganda purposes and it survived his fall.
+For a brief period these socially conscious film makers turned their attention to stories that concerned the lives of contemporary working people and in doing so throughout much of the classical style of filmmaking.
+Working on location and often using existing situations as a backdrop they developed radically different ways to light and shoot." [@deakinsWhenDidSoft2017]

 During an interview in Masters of Light, Néstor Almendros discussed the look of Italian films during the neorealist movement talking about the use of Softer and more natural lighting, mentioning G.R.
 Aldo (born Aldo Graziati) as one of the most influential people during this time because of his revolutionary work on Umberto D., (1952) and La terra trema, (1949)

 Néstor Almendros also discussed where this softer lighting style might have originated "Films of the period like Open City and Shoeshine made by other cinematographers had an interesting look, not because the director of photography wanted it that way; it was due to lack of money." [@schaeferMastersLightConversations2013, 5]